packetcoder-dan/free-genai-bootcamp-2025/sentence-constructor/ChatGPT/prompt.md

 - Provide a table of vocabulary,
 - Provide words in their dictionary form, student needs to figure out conjugations and tenses
 - Provide a possible sentence structure
+- When the user makes an attempt, interpret their reading so they can see what that actually said

 ## Formatting Instructions